jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 The GoF use `instance()` rather than `acquire()`, but I prefer the latter name, since it doesn’t suggest the underlying creation mechanism. `getInstance()` is another popular method name you’ll see.

-This implementation nice and simple, but it contains a flaw.
+This implementation is nice and simple, but it contains a flaw.
 It is not thread safe.
 If multiple threads execute the `singleton` null check at the same time initially, all will find it null and initialize `singleton`.
 Multiple instances of `SingletonA` will be initialized, but only the last one will be retained.

 ## The Thread Safe Implementation
 The addition of `synchronized` makes the previous implementation thread safe: